camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/03-runtime-container-integration/03-the-camunda-jboss-as-7-subsystem.html.md

   <p>
     <strong>Distribution & Installation Guide</strong>
   </p>
-   <p>If you <a href="http://www.camunda.org/download/">download a pre-packaged distribution from camunda.org</a>, the camunda JBoss Subsystem is readily installed into the application server</p>
+   <p>If you <a href="http://camunda.org/download/">download a pre-packaged distribution from camunda.org</a>, the camunda JBoss subsystem is readily installed into the application server</p>
    <p><a href="ref:/guides/installation-guide/jboss/">Read the installation guide</a> in order to learn how to install the camunda JBoss subsystem into your JBoss Server.</p>
 </div>